50 Mesmerizing Attractions in the Southwest

 The San Juan National Forest is a massive 1.8 million acre forest in Southwestern Colorado.
 The scenery is very diverse, ranging from high desert mesas, canyons, wooded forests, waterfalls, and high alpine meadows depending on the region.
 If you can make it here in the fall, the colors really are brilliant as there are tons of aspens in the area.
 The San Juan Skyway is one incredibly picturesque drive in the area.

-Hiking and mountain biking are the most commonly enjoyed activities throughout the forest, although snowshoeing and cross country skiing through a wintry wonderland setting really is an exhilarating & solitary experience for those who love nature.
-A horseback ride through the wilderness is a great way to take in a lot of scenery in a short period of time, particularly if you are on vacation with a limited timeframe.
+Hiking and mountain biking are the most commonly enjoyed summer activities throughout the forest.
+Additionally, snowshoeing and cross country skiing through a wintry wonderland setting really is an exhilarating & solitary experience for those who love nature.
+For those seeking more relaxation, a horseback ride through the wilderness is a great way to take in a lot of scenery in a short period of time, particularly if you are on vacation with a limited timeframe.

 Location: Southwestern Colorado